Viktor Ruban: 2008 Summer Olympics

-At the 2008 Summer Olympics in Beijing Ruban finished his ranking round with a total of 678 points, just one point behind Juan René Serrano and equal with Mangal Singh Champia.
+At the 2008 Summer Olympics in Beijing Ruban finished his ranking round with a total of 678 points, one point behind Juan René Serrano and equal with Mangal Singh Champia.
 This gave him the third seed for the final competition bracket in which he faced Maged Youssef in the first round, beating the Egyptian 111-96.
-In the second round Ruban was too strong for Michael Naray (115-105) and via Jacek Proć (114-108) in the third round he advanced to the quarter finals.
+In the second round Ruban was too strong for Michael Naray (115-105) and via Jacek Proć (114-108) in the third round he advanced to the quarter-finals.
 There he had no problem beating Moriya Ryuichi 115-106.
-In the semi final he and his opponent Bair Badënov both came to 112 points and an extra round was needed.
+In the semi-final he and his opponent Bair Badënov both came to 112 points and an extra round was needed.
 Here Ruban scored 20 points and Badënov 18, which brought Ruban into the final.
 In the final he claimed the gold by beating Park Kyung-Mo by 113-112.

 Together with Markiyan Ivashko and Oleksandr Serdyuk he also took part in the team event.
-With the highest score from the ranking round combined with the 676 of Serdyuk and the 658 of Ivashko Ukraine were in second position after the ranking round, which gave them a straight seed into the quarter finals.
-With 214-211 they were too strong for the Chinese Taipei team, but in the semi final they were eliminated by Italy 223-221.
+With the highest score from the ranking round combined with the 676 of Serdyuk and the 658 of Ivashko Ukraine were in second position after the ranking round, which gave them a straight seed into the quarter-finals.
+With 214-211 they defeated the Chinese Taipei team, but in the semi-final they were eliminated by Italy 223-221.
 In the challenge for the bronze medal China was too strong with 222-219.